wp-plugins/adaptive-images/readme.txt

  = Incompatibilities and issues =

- - Cannot work out of the box with a CDN (or Varnish server, for that matter), because the CDN or Varnish server are unaware of the device size cookie and they cannot know in a definitive way which image they should serve or cache for each device.
  - Cannot work with installations where the `/wp-content` directory is not in its default position, which is inside the root directory of the WordPress installation, along with `/wp-admin` and `/wp-includes`.
  - The plugin supports Nginx, but it must be manually configured.

-We are currently working on a solution that will allow the plugin to work with a CDN or Varnish server.

  = Stuff to keep in mind =

  - The plugin needs to add a little bit of code to your `.htaccess` file in order to function properly.
 It removes this code once disabled.
 If you are not cool with that, then&hellip; tough luck!
  - The plugin does not care whether the device is actually mobile or not.
 It checks the device screen resolution.
 If you have set your breakpoints big enough then it should work just as good for desktop devices as well.
 However it targets mostly the mobile ones.
  - The resized versions of the pictures are kept in a special directory in the `/wp-content/cache` directory.
 This causes some storage overhead.
 It is up to you to judge whether this overhead is a sustainable option in your